-([count] of 7500 maximum characters used) The district uses EBSCO online advanced library data base for grades k-12.
+The district uses EBSCO online advanced library data base for grades k-12.
 The district works with IL.
 Heartland library system programs and also used Follett School solutions to purchase new library books for all buildings to build up reading choices for students.
-The district also participate in the Prairie Media system which is a book share between libraries within Ogle, Lee and Dekalb counties.
+The district also participate in the Prairie Media system which is a book share between libraries within Ogle, Lee and DeKalb counties.

-Response from the FY20 Consolidated District Plan.
 The district uses EBSCO online advanced library data base for grades k-12.
 The district works with IL.
 Heartland library system programs and also used Follett School solutions to purchase new library books for all buildings to build up reading choices for students.
 The district also participate in the Prairie Media system which is a book share between libraries within Ogle, Lee and DeKalb counties.